dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 Once edited, you can run the webtask again using the command `/wt node8 {name}` to verify the issue is resolved.

-**Note:** The most common issues encounted while migrating to the Node 8 environment are implicit Node module dependencies.
+**Note:** The most common issues encountered while migrating to the Node 8 environment are implicit Node module dependencies.

 Some older Node 4 based webtasks use Node modules that were preloaded to the execution environment's images.
 The Node 8 environment may not have these modules available.
-Simply add an explicit referrence to any needed modules using the **NPM Modules** panel located in the **Wrench** menu.
+Simply add an explicit reference to any needed modules using the **NPM Modules** panel located in the **Wrench** menu.